Attorney General Garland says in interview he'd resign if Biden asked him to take action on Trump

-Attorney General Merrick Garland speaks during the Second Annual Family Summit on Fentanyl at DEA Headquarters in Washington, Tuesday, Sept.
-26, 2023.
+The Associated Press is an independent global news organization dedicated to factual reporting.

-“I am sure that that will not happen, but I would not do anything in that regard,” he said on CBS “60 Minutes.”
+“I am sure that that will not happen, but I would not do anything in that regard,” he said in an interview on CBS “60 Minutes.”
 “And if necessary, I would resign.
 But there is no sense that anything like that will happen.”keeping classified documents

-“I am sure that that will not happen, but I would not do anything in that regard,” he said on CBS “60 Minutes.”
+“I am sure that that will not happen, but I would not do anything in that regard,” he said in an interview on CBS “60 Minutes.”
 “And if necessary, I would resign.
 But there is no sense that anything like that will happen.”keeping classified documents

 Garland said the president has never tried to meddle in the investigations, and he dismissed criticism from Republicans that he was going easy on the president’s son, Hunter, who was recently indicted on a gun charge after a plea deal in his tax case fell apart.“We do not have one rule for Republicans and another rule for Democrats.
 We don’t have one rule for foes and another for friends,” he said. ”We have only one rule; and that one rule is that we follow the facts and the law, and we reach the decisions required by the Constitution, and we protect civil liberties.”